 Consider working with micro-influencers: people who have from 1000 to 100 000 followers on social networks.
 Since Generation Z finds this category of bloggers easier to associate with, their content can be more attractive compared to their famous colleagues.
 Statistics show that as you gain over 100 000 subscribers, engagement levels tend to drop.
 Micro-influencer content results in a 60% higher engagement rate and 22.2% more weekly conversions — in addition to being 6.7 times more cost-effective.

 An important point: pay attention to the presentation of your content.
 While millennials prefer carefully composed photos and videos, Generation Z chooses realistic, “raw” content.

 Understanding your target audience characteristics makes it possible to generate engaging content and effectively interact with your audience.
 The generational theory helps us better understand our target audience and communicate effectively with it.
 Still, it is worth remembering that customers born at the junction of two generations can manifest qualities of both.
-This provides marketers with a vast space for experimenting with content and communication channel combinations.
+This provides marketers with a vast space for experimenting with content and communication channel combinations for different generations marketing.